Two articles are assigned this week. Read both articles. Find them in the Course Schedule and on Ares/online.

 - The case does not need to include news media or a government agency.
 It may involve an NGO, or a corporation, or private citizens.
 Some crisis situations involve crowdsourcing.

 - Beware of fake crowdsourcing, in which a brand simply says “send us your ideas” and it is really just a contest, rather than true crowdsourcing.
+Do not use a case like that.

 - The case can be about a crowdsourcing success or a crowdsourcing failure.